Pennsylvania Lumber Museum - Potter County, PA

 Forests near the first settlements were cleared immediately to provide farm fields and to supply construction materials.
 Gradually, as agriculture and industry developed, the demand for wood products increased.
 By the eve of the Revolution, lumbering had spread into the interior of the Commonwealth.

 Woodsworkers or woodhicks were housed in camps located near the cutting operation.
 Camps were temporary, rough wooden buildings that could be quickly dismantled and relocated as the center of logging operations changed.
-With the location of each large sawmill, towns sprang up almost overnight.
-Pigs ears (cheap saloons), stores, churches, schools, and houses all followed the shifting lumber operations.
+With the location of each large sawmill, towns were established almost overnight.
+Pigs ears (saloons), stores, churches, schools, and houses all followed the shifting lumber operations.

 |Pennsylvania Lumber Museum